-Properties that fall into the Priority 2 or Priority 3 category will be considered for approval on a case-by-case basis.
-Where the purchase of a Priority 2 or 3 property helps to create a contiguous buyout area, or links two areas of buyouts together, it will be strongly considered for approval by the SCOR Mitigation Steering Committee or the Mitigation Special Case Panel (MSCP).
+Properties that fall into the Priority 2 or Priority 3 category will be considered for approval on a case-bycase basis.
+Where the purchase of a Priority 2 or 3 property helps to create a contiguous buyout area, or links two areas of buyouts together, it will be strongly considered for approval by the Mitigation Special Case Panel (MSCP).
 Other factors that will be considered in the approval of Priority 2 and Priority 3 homes are if the owners are LMI, if the property may be developed/habitable in the future, how many properties will remain in the area for EMS/Fire services, and the amount of funding available.